labRadioVision/federated/README.md

 optional arguments:

-  -h, --help            show this help message and exit
+  -mu MU

-  -mu MU                sets the learning rate for local SGD
+	sets the learning rate for local SGD

+  -eps EPS

-  -eps EPS              sets the mixing parameters for model averaging (CFA)
+	sets the mixing parameters for model averaging (CFA)

+  -K K

-  -K K                  sets the number of network devices
+	sets the number of network devices

+  -N N

-  -N N                  sets the max. number of neighbors per device per round
+	sets the max. number of neighbors per device per round

+  -T T

-  -T T                  sets the number of training epochs
+	sets the number of training epochs

+  -samp SAMP

-  -samp SAMP            sets the number samples per device
+	sets the number samples per device

   -input_data INPUT_DATA

 	sets the path to the federated dataset

+  -rand RAND

-  -rand RAND            sets static or random choice of the N neighbors on
-                        every new round (0 static, 1 random)
+	sets static or random choice of the N neighbors on every new round (0 static, 1 random)

   -consensus_mode CONSENSUS_MODE

 											  0: combine one neighbor at a time and run sgd AFTER every new combination; 1 (faster): combine all neighbors on a single stage, run one sgd after this combination

+  -graph GRAPH

-  -graph GRAPH          sets the input graph: 0 for default graph, >0 uses the
-                        input graph in vGraph.mat, and choose one graph from the available adjacency matrices
+	sets the input graph: 0 for default graph, >0 uses the input graph in vGraph.mat, and choose one graph from the available adjacency matrices

   -compression COMPRESSION

 	sets the compression factor for communication: 0 no compression, 1, sparse, 2 sparse + dpcm, 3 sparse (high compression factor), 4 sparse + dpcm (high compression factor)